-Montreal Steak Spice is a dry spice rub used to flavor steak that was made famous in Montreal and has become a marketing term for a number of commercial spice mixes.
+Montreal Steak Spice is a dry spice rub that was originally created to flavor steak and other meats.
+It was made famous in Montreal, Canada.
+Over time, it has become a marketing term for a number of commercial spice mixes.

-The recipe varies, but Montreal Steak Spice usually includes ingredients such as pepper, salt, coriander, dill, mustard seeds, dehydrated garlic and onions, red pepper flakes, rosemary, thyme, paprika and caraway seeds.
+The recipe can vary, however it usually includes ingredients such as pepper, salt, garlic powder, coriander, dill, red pepper flakes, paprika and onion powder.

 Some attribute the mix to tracing Montreal Steak Spice to first being used at Montreal’s Schwartz’s Deli in the 1940’s and 1950’s which was used to season and preserve smoked meats by the deli’s owner.
 It became so popular that eventually customers started asking for the same.
 The popularity of the rub became well known throughout Montreal delis and steakhouses to season their steaks similarly.

 Today the classic mix has become somewhat of a multi-purpose seasoning.
 It can be used to flavor oven-roasted potatoes and fries, vegetables, pasta and of course most any meat you can think of.
 Give it a try and let us know your favorite use for Montreal Steak Spice.